Syria Crisis Appeal

 How we're responding

-Now responding to the longer term needs of refugees, our partners are supporting communities to access livelihoods opportunities, and to work with especially vulnerable groups such as women and people with disabilities.
+Now responding to the longer term needs of refugees, our partners are working with especially vulnerable groups such as women and people with disabilities.

 Latest update: how we're responding >